Noncommutative Bohnenblust--Hille inequalities: Introduction

 Since then, Bohnenblust--Hille inequalities have been extended to different contexts.
 Recent years have seen great progress in improving the constants in Bohnenblust--Hille inequalities (e.g. $C_d$ in \eqref{ineq:bh 1931}) and this has led to the resolution of a number of open problems in harmonic analysis.
 See for example \cite{defant2011bohnenblust,defant2014bh,bayart2014bohr,defant19book} and references therein.

-In \cite{defant2019fourier} Defant, Masty\l o and P\'erez extended Bohnenblust--Hille inequalities to polynomials on Boolean cubes with dimension-free constants that grow subexponentially in the degree.
-Recall that any complex-valued function $f$ on $n$-dimensional Boolean cube $\{-1,1\}^n$ has the {\em Fourier--Walsh expansion}:
+In \cite{blei} Blei extended Bohnenblust--Hille inequalities to polynomials on Boolean cubes with dimension-free constants.
+Recently, this result was revisited by Defant, Masty\l o and P\'erez \cite{defant2019fourier}.
+Moreover, they proved that the dimension-free Bohnenblust--Hille constants for Boolean cubes actually grow at most subexponentially in the degree.
+To state their results, recall that any function $f:\{-1,1\}^n\to \com$ has the {\em Fourier--Walsh expansion}:

 where for each $S\subset [n]:=\{1,\dots,n\}$, $\widehat{f}(S)\in \com$ and